 Heinz Kloss

-Heinz Kloss (30 October 1904, in Halle, Saxony-Anhalt – 13 June 1987) was a German linguist and internationally recognised authority on linguistic minorities.
+Heinz Kloss (30 October 1904 – 13 June 1987) was a German linguist and internationally recognised authority on linguistic minorities.

-Kloss was also responsible for summing up previously publicly available statistical data on the North American Jewish population.
-One copy was found in Hitler's library.
-The book was entitled ''Statistics, Media, and Organizations of Jewry in the United States and Canada''.
+Kloss had various roles in research institutions in the Third Reich and made career steps during that time.
+He was, for instance, responsible for summing up publicly available statistical data on the North American Jewish population.
+One copy of the book was found in Hitler's library, which was entitled ''Statistics, Media, and Organizations of Jewry in the United States and Canada''.
 Hitler's personal copy of the book was obtained by Library and Archives Canada in 2018 and was restored, digitized and made available to the public in 2019.
-However, the text of the book had already been available online from the Deutsche Nationale Bibliothek.
+The text of the book itself, not Hitler's copy, is available online from the Deutsche Nationale Bibliothek.

 There is a Heinz Kloss fonds at Library and Archives Canada.
 The archival reference number is R11623.
 Provided by Wikipedia